platformspec/site/index.md

       link: /docs/spec/spec

 features:
-  - title: Comprehensive Platform Coverage
+  # - title: Comprehensive Platform Coverage
-    details: From <strong>Infrastructure & Operations</strong> to <strong>Application Development</strong> and <strong>Services Control Planes</strong>, Platform Spec defines standards for all major platform types.
+  #   details: From <strong>Infrastructure & Operations</strong> to <strong>Application Development</strong> and <strong>Services Control Planes</strong>, Platform Spec defines standards for all major platform types.
-  - title: Community-Driven Best Practices
-    details: Built upon a standardized, collaborative approach, ensuring best practices are shared and evolved by the cloud native community.
-  - title: Consistent Across Environments
-    details: Deploy consistent platforms seamlessly across diverse cloud providers and environments, fostering portability and efficiency.
-  - title: Flexible and Adaptable
-    details: The Platform Specification's extensible and modular design allows for easy integration of new technologies and customizations.
-  - title: Enhanced Collaboration
+  # - title: Enhanced Collaboration
-    details: Streamline teamwork with a single, transparent configuration file, enabling platform engineers, developers, and operations teams to work in sync.
+  #   details: Streamline teamwork with a single, transparent configuration file, enabling platform engineers, developers, and operations teams to work in sync.
-  - title: Faster Time to Market
+  # - title: Faster Time to Market
-    details: Accelerate platform deployment and reduce onboarding time with a clear, structured framework that empowers new team members quickly.
+  #   details: Accelerate platform deployment and reduce onboarding time with a clear, structured framework that empowers new team members quickly.
+  # - title: Collaborative Platform Design
+  #   details: Use the spec CRDs to manifest your layout in workshops.
+Help other teams engage into the discussion by using a well defined catalog.
+Seemlessly continue with the machine readable results.
+  # - title: Standardized Tool Integration
+  #   details: Use platformspec as a common abstraction layer between arbitraty tools of your platform.
+Leverage client SDKs for cleaner integrations.
+  # - title: Learn from comparable platform designs
+  #   details: Make platform topologies comparable, easier to understand and learn from other projects to improve.
+  # - title: What is it?
+  #   details: The Platform Specification is an open, YAML-based standard for defining modern cloud platforms.
+It lets you describe infrastructure, services, policies, and developer tools—across any cloud or Kubernetes environment.
+  # - title: Why it matters
+  #   details: <ul><li>&bullet; Inconsistent environments</li><li>&bullet; Tribal knowledge and fragile automation</li><li>&bullet; Runaway costs and misconfigured services</li></ul>
+  # - title: Comprehensive Coverage
+  #   details: From <strong>Infrastructure & Operations</strong> to <strong>Application Development</strong> and <strong>Services Control Planes</strong>, Platform Spec defines standards for all major platform types.
+  - title: 📦 Modular Structure
+    details: Define only what you need—Infrastructure, Compute, Policies, and more—in isolated, reusable sections.
+    linkText: See the API groups
+    link: /docs/spec/spec#api-groups
+  - title: ✏️ Declarative and Git-Friendly
+    details: Say what your platform should look like, not how to build it.
+Store and version your platform definitions as code, perfect for GitOps workflows.
+    linkText: See the spec
+    link: /docs/spec/spec
+  - title: 🤖 Designed for Automation
+    details: Build, deploy, validate, and visualize using existing CI/CD pipelines and dashboard tools.
+    link: /docs/spec/workflow-and-usage
+    linkText: Workflow and Usage
+  - title: ☁️ Cloud Agnostic
+    details: Works with any provider -- AWS, GCP, Azure, IBM, Oracle, or any others -- as long as it's a Kubernetes environment.
+    link: /docs/spec/groups/core.platformspec.io.html#provider
+    linkText: See Providers
+  - title: 🛠️ Standardized Tool Integration
+    details: Use platformspec as a common abstraction layer between arbitraty tools of your platform.
+Leverage client SDKs for cleaner integrations.
+    link: /docs/spec/sdks.html
+    linkText: SDKs
+  - title: 🧠 Learn From Comparable Platform Designs
+    details: Make platform topologies comparable, easier to understand and learn from other projects to improve.
 ---

 <style>